Combining talking, art, dance, movement, music,

 among many many others.

-I am currently studying on a post qualification diploma in Vocal Psychotherapy and Depth Psychology with Diane Austin.
+I also studied on a post qualification diploma in Vocal Psychotherapy and Depth Psychology with Diane Austin.

 I have experience of and wholeheartedly support anyone with learning difficulties of any kind, anyone on the autism spectrum, trans people and people identifying in whatever way they wish that feels right.